-The City follows a detailed Citizen Participation Plan (CPP) which was revised on May 7, 2012.
-Included in the CPP are the City's Language Assistance Plan (LAP) and the Residential Anti Displacement and Relocation Assistance Plan, as required by HUD.
+As required by HUD, the City follows a detailed Citizen Participation Plan, a Language Assistance Plan and a Residential Anti Displacement and Relocation Assistance Plan which were amended on September 18, 2017.
 In order to encourage and ensure involvement and participation by those residents who are most likely to be impacted by grant funded activities, the City engages in extensive outreach during the Consolidated Planning process, and encourages involvement in the Action Plan, CAPER, and other processes that help to achieve the Consolidated Plan goals and objectives.